krobelus/rate-experiments/thesis.md

 can be read by `sick-check` which efficiently verifies that the problematic proof step is indeed incorrect.
 These certificates can be used to detect bugs in checkers (we have found some in `rate`) and pinpoint bugs in solvers.
+TODO

 7. Future Work
 ==============

-If a checker for specified DRAT were to be adopted, it might be beneficial to implement a way to perform deletions of non-unique reasons more efficiently than `rate` does.
+If specified DRAT were to be adopted, it might be beneficial to implement a way to perform deletions of non-unique reasons more efficiently than `rate` does.
 These deletions do not alter the shared UP-model but `rate` assumes they do and does more work than necessary, which sometimes even doubles the runtime for our benchmarks, as we showed in Figure @fig:correlation-reason-deletions.
 An optimization could consist of an efficiently computable criterion to determine if some reason clause is unique.
-A simple criterion is as follows: if a reason clause for some literal $l$ is deleted, check if unit clause $l$ is in the formula.
+A simple criterion is as follows: if a reason clause for some literal $l$ is deleted, check if unit clause
+$l$ is in the formula.
 If it is, then the deleted reason is not unique and the shared UP-model will definitely not change.
 This criterion might be sufficient for the proofs produced by the second variant of the patches from [section 3][3.
 DRAT Proofs without Deletions of Unique Reason Clauses].

 State-of-the-art DRAT checkers are heavily optimized for speed but they keep the entire input proof and the resulting LRAT proof in memory.
-If the available memory is at premium, some changes could be made to do backwards checking in a streaming manner.
-Additionally, the LRAT proof output could be streamed as well, with some postprocessing to fix the clause IDs.
+If the available memory is at premium, some changes could be made to do backwards checking in an online fashion, processing one proof step at a time.
+Similarly, the LRAT proof output could be written to disk immediately as well, with some postprocessing to fix the clause IDs.

 It might be possible to forego DRAT completely and directly generate LRAT in a solver which is already done by `varisat`.
 This removes the need for